This tutorial has two parts: Part 1 | Part 2

 - The Canvas component lets you draw on it.
 It can also sense touches and drags.

 - Some event handlers are called with information about the event, such as the coordinates of where the screen was touched.
 This information is represented by arguments.
-When you select an event handler that has arguments, App Inventor creates value blocks for these.
+When you select an event handler that has arguments, App Inventor creates argument blocks for these.

 Or download the apk